 This is what happened and how to fix it.

 When grinding your coffee beans for the right consistency, you want to make sure you are not grinding the beans too coarse.
 This will result in a fast plunging down.
 If you want to know how to get the perfect grind size for your French press, then click here.

-This is happening to you because if you have a coarse bean grind, the water in the beaker will run through the coffee beans too easily.
-This way, the plunger can just get to the bottom of your French press easily.
+This is happening because you have ground your beans too coarse.
+The water in the beaker will run through the ground coffee beans too fast.
+This way, the plunger can just get to the bottom of the beaker easily.

 So, how do you fix this?
 When you think you have the coffee beans’ right consistency, check if it is just a little coarser than sea salt.
-When you’ve done this, make the French press coffee again and find out of you’ve got a good grind size going.
+When you’ve done this, brew the coffee again and find out of you’ve got a good grind size going.

 Why does it take so much pressure to plunge down on my French press?

 When you are making your French press coffee in the morning, and the plunger just doesn’t want to get down, your grind size is too fine.